Mastering Hot Water Plumbing: Your Comprehensive Guide

 The Hot Water Plumbing FAQ

-How long can an electric water heater last?
+How long can a hot water heater last?